Taxes

 Pros and Cons of Filing for a Tax Extension

 There is an obvious pro and an obvious con to filing for an extension.
 The obvious pro is that it allows you more time to file your return.
-There can be a variety of reasons why it can make sense to request for an extension: illness, technical issues if you’re trying to file electronically, misplacing your return from the previous tax year, etc.
+There can be a variety of reasons why it can make sense to request an extension: illness, technical issues if you’re trying to file electronically, misplacing your return from the previous tax year, potential tax law changes, and waiting on information, etc.

 What If You Missed the April 15 Deadline to File an Extension?

-According to the IRS, “interest will accrue on any unpaid tax from the due date of the return until the date of payment in full” if you miss the Tax Day deadline.12 For the second quarter of 2024, that interest rate on unpaid tax is 8%.13 That’s calculated by taking the federal short-term and adding 3%.
+According to the IRS, “interest will accrue on any unpaid tax from the due date of the return until the date of payment in full” if you miss the Tax Day deadline.11 For the first quarter of 2025, that interest rate on unpaid tax is 7%.12 That’s calculated by taking the federal short-term and adding 3%.
 On top of that, interest will compound each day.

 Penalties, Penalties, Penalties

 Along with paying interest on unpaid tax, there are potential penalties for both paying and filing after April 15.
-The failure to file” penalty is 5% of the unpaid taxes for every month or partial month until you’ve paid your taxes in full.14 There are maximum and minimum failure-to-file penalties.
+The “failure to file” penalty is 5% of the unpaid taxes for every month or partial month until you’ve paid your taxes in full.13 There are maximum and minimum failure-to-file penalties.
 The maximum penalty is 25%.
 If your return is 60-plus days late, there are two potential minimum penalties.
-It will be $485 (for 2023 returns filed in 2024) or 100% of the total tax you own—whichever is less.
+It will be $510 (for 2024 returns filed in 2025) or 100% of the total tax you own—whichever is less.

 The Main Takeaway